serraict/dremio-mcp-docker/README.md

    Simply ask your AI agent to read and follow the instructions in [`bootstrap.md`](bootstrap.md).

-## Requirements

-- Docker and Docker Compose installed
-- Ports 9047 and 7910 available
-- VS Code with MCP support (or other MCP-compatible AI client)

 ---

 *Let your AI agent take it from here by reading [`bootstrap.md`](bootstrap.md)!*